dchikitsa-health/videha/README.md

 - <b>Policy Integration service</b>: This manages all interactions with the Policy Registry (Specification under development)
 - <b>Client-facing Transport Service</b>: This layer sends/receives requests to/from a client running on the machine

-## Architecture and Philosophy behind this SDK
+## Architecture and Philosophy behind this sdk
 Low-code is a software development approach that requires little to no coding to build applications and processes.
 We are using the same approach in our
 Beckn SDK development where developers can use this sdk and build their application without worrying about writing beckn protocol-specific codes.